eWIC - Retailers

-No. The eWIC receipt will be given to the WIC customer.
+No. The eWIC receipt should be given to the WIC customer.

 What should the cashier do if an item is not deducted from the eWIC card when the customer says it is a WIC-approved item?

 Customers should be referred back to their local agency.
-Cashiers will not be able to approve food items not included in the Missouri WIC Approved Food List.
+Cashiers are unable to approve food items not included in the Missouri WIC Approved Food List.

 Can multiple eWIC cards be used in the same transaction?

 No. Each eWIC card has to be redeemed in a separate transaction. eWIC cards cannot be used together.